PaulKinlan/paul.kinlan.me/content/2017-07-07-web-developer-relations-manifesto.markdown

 ---
 slug: web-developer-relations-manifesto
 date: 2017-07-07T13:20:31+01:00
-title: "Chrome and Web Developer Relations manifesto"
+title: "Web and Developer Relations manifesto"
-description: "How should Chrome and Web Developer Relations work?"
+description: "How should Web and Chrome Developer Relations work?"
 ---

 This might seem a little odd, but I would love feedback from the web development